Aaron Cheak, PhD

 Critical Forays into the Hellenistic-Egyptian Alchemical World

-THE PANOPOLIS PROJECT is a new series of peer-reviewed studies focusing on the Egyptian and Hellenistic sources of the Byzantine, Islamicate, and European alchemical traditions.
+THE PANOPOLIS SERIES is a new, peer-reviewed publication project focusing on the Egyptian and Hellenistic sources of the Byzantine, Islamicate, and European alchemical traditions.
 The principle purpose of this project is to provide translations of material previously unavailable in English, along with commentaries and dedicated studies.

 The project takes its name from the birthplace of Zosimos of Panopolis, one of the most significant Egyptian alchemists from the Hellenistic period.
 Panopolis, the ninth nome of Upper Egypt, was originally known as Khent-min among the Pharaohs, Khemmis and Panopolis among the Greeks, and Akhmim among the Copts and Arabs.
 Panopolis thus alludes to an extremely rich nexus of historical and religious influences running through Egyptian, Greek, Hellenistic, Coptic, and Islamicate cultures—all of which impinge upon the history of alchemy.
 Given that Zosimos himself also encompasses a wide range of esoteric practices—from Hermetic, Gnostic, and apocryphal Judaic soteriologies, to operative alchemical practices proper, we thus enter a genuinely invigorating environment for investigating the origins and early development of alchemy.